Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 (Scheduled to perform at the Maryland Doom Fest 2018.)

-A somewhat unknown (to me) Chicago band seemed to come out of nowhere with a monumentally magnificent début.
+A somewhat unknown (to me) Chicago band, Professor Emeritus, seemed to come out of nowhere with a monumentally magnificent début.
 I’ve been enamored with it since.
-Taking all the best aspects of Metal, Doom, Power Metal and Heavy Rock from the last four decades, the band put a huge dent in the status quo with their thrilling first outing.
+Taking all the best aspects of Metal, Doom, Power Metal, and Heavy Rock from the last four decades, the band put a huge dent in the status quo with their thrilling first outing.
 I expect great things from this band.
 Streaming here.

-One of heavy music’s more prolific, yet tragically underexposed bands is Portugal’s Dollar Llama.
-They put a 2017 feather in their cap with the aptly named Juggernaut.
+One of heavy music’s more prolific, yet tragically underexposed bands are Portugal’s Dollar Llama.
+They put a 2017 feather in their cap with the aptly named ‘Juggernaut’.
 It captures the band doing what it is they do best, creating some of the most enthralling Rock music in the world.
-Southern fried, groove-fueled, and simply fantastic, if there’s one band I could pick to share with everyone on this planet it would be Dollar Llama.
+Southern-fried, groove-fueled, and simply fantastic, if there’s one band I could pick to share with everyone on this planet it would be Dollar Llama.
 Obscenely overlooked, with many completely unaware of their existence period.
-If you want to discover a worthwhile band, Dollar Llama is it and Juggernaut is a fine place to start.
+If you want to discover a worthwhile band, Dollar Llama is it and ‘Juggernaut’ is a fine place to start.

 (Scheduled to perform at the Maryland Doom Fest 2018.)